european-epc-competence-center/es256-signature-2020/README.md

 const signedCredential = { /* ... */ };

-// Create a verification suite
-// No key needed!
-The verifier is created automatically from the verification method const suite = new ES256Signature2020();
+// Create a verification suite const suite = new ES256Signature2020();

 // Verify the credential